“Every room in this cottage was designed to face the lake.”

 Site & Landscape

-Hoodstown Cottage is a thoughtfully designed lakeside retreat on Lake Vernon in Huntsville, Ontario.
+Hoodstown Cottage is a lakeside retreat on Lake Vernon in Huntsville, Ontario.
 Facing due east toward the water, the home prioritizes breathtaking landscape views through expansive glazing, strategic south-facing living areas, and fluid indoor-outdoor connections via a wraparound deck with multiple seating and dining zones.

 Main Floor